21 of Montréal’s best bring-your-own-wine restaurants

 The next best thing to a perfect meal in your favourite restaurant is the glass of wine that goes with it.
-Montréal has an excellent selection of bring-your-own-wine restaurants that allow you to bring your favourite bottled red, white or rosé along for the night, knowing you’re going to enjoy it, and your evening, to the fullest.
+Montréal has an excellent selection of bring-your-own-wine restaurants that allow you to bring your favourite bottled red, white or rosé along for the night.
 Here’s a great selection of bring-your-own-wine restaurants from neighbourhoods around the city that will satiate your hunger for great food and wine!

 Restaurant Carte Blanche